 Imagination is a beautiful thing.
 It lets us share stories, shapes our relationship to others and to ourselves, and it helps us make sense of the world around us.
 By encouraging your child’s imagination, you’re giving them the chance to learn and practice key skills that’ll support them all throughout their lives.
 Do you have other ideas for inspiring your child’s imagination?
 We’d love it if you shared in the comments!

 At Slumberkins, we’re passionate about fostering imagination, and we hope you’ll join us along this journey of emotional growth.
-Explore creatures, books, and additional resources to support social-emotional learning, at slumberkins.com.
+Explore creatures, our new Slumberkins show, books, and additional resources to support social-emotional learning today.